IIED and Habitat III

-A key attempt to shape the future of urban development is Habitat III.
-This is the third in a series of meetings that began in 1976 to secure commitments to the sustainable development of human settlements.
+A key attempt to shape the future of urban development was Habitat III.
+This was the third in a series of meetings that began in 1976 to secure commitments to the sustainable development of human settlements.

-Habitat III, to be held in Quito, Ecuador, from 17–20 October, will seek to establish a host of pledges and obligations that will be known as the 'new urban agenda'.
+Habitat III, held in Quito, Ecuador, from 17-20 October, will seek to establish a host of pledges and obligations that will be known as the 'New Urban Agenda'.
 This will set the new global strategy for urbanisation over the next two decades.

-IIED is engaging with Habitat III in a number of ways with a number of partners for a wide range of audiences.
+IIED engaged with Habitat III in a number of ways with a number of partners for a wide range of audiences.

 The organisers of Habitat III set up 10 policy units to advise on key points for drafting the new urban agenda.
 Each unit is made up of 20 experts.
-Two IIED researchers have been appointed to Habitat III Policy Units:
+Two IIED researchers were appointed to Habitat III Policy Units:

-- David Dodman is a member of Habitat III Policy Unit 8, which focused on Urban Ecology and Resilience, and
+- David Dodman was a member of Habitat III Policy Unit 8, which focused on Urban Ecology and Resilience, and

-- David Satterthwaite is a member of Habitat III Policy Unit 10, which looked at Housing Policies.
+- David Satterthwaite was a member of Habitat III Policy Unit 10, which looked at Housing Policies.

 Events and meetings

-IIED researchers are attending preparatory meetings ahead of the Quito conference, including:
+IIED researchers attended preparatory meetings ahead of the Quito conference, including:

 - Policy unit meetings, 25-26 January 2016